TheDigitalFrontier/entity-disambiguation/README.md

     $ git push -u origin <your-branch-name>

-Go to Github and [create a new Pull Request](https://github.com/TheDigitalFrontier/entity-disambiguation/pulls) to have your branch merged into master, assuming it passes the CI/CD build tests!
+Go to Github and [create a new Pull Request](https://github.com/TheDigitalFrontier/entity-disambiguation/pulls) to have your branch merged into master, assuming it passes the CI/CD build tests.